 Slingshot is your Accounts Receivable Solution

-Slingshot offers an omnichannel customer communication solution helping you strengthen cash flow through better collection processes.
+Slingshot offers an omnichannel customer communication solution helping you strengthen cash flow through better payment processes.
 Create a personalized approach that ensures payment without building a customer service department from scratch.

 Over 1,000 home service professionals are already enjoying the benefits of Slingshot, with some reporting a $5.50 return for every dollar spent on Slingshot-powered collection calls.

-Connect with us and we’ll help you develop the collections BPO solution you need to ensure unpaid invoices are nothing but a bad memory.
+Connect with us and we’ll help you develop the AR management BPO solution you need to ensure unpaid invoices are nothing but a bad memory.